realA10001986/Time-Circuits-Display/README.md

 I had a GPS receiver connected through such a cable and had no issues over a distance of 5m/16ft.

 The CircuitSetup [Speedo Kit](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/) comes with a twisted pair cable with three pairs.
-In order to avoid problems, use one pair for each 5V+GND, SDA+GND and SCL+GND:
+The idea is to use each one pair for 5V+GND, SDA+GND and SCL+GND:

 ![speedo_i2c](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/068b17b5-b95a-48ab-ac7e-53c47afe0a98)